helderc/helderc/README.md

 ### Hi there 👋
+I'm Helder, a Postoctoral Fellow at the University of Calgary (UofC), Canada.
+I have PhD and Masters in Electrical Engineering where I worked with medical images (digital mammography and Digital Breast Tomosynthesis).
+At the UofC I'm working with Bayesian networks, Time-series processing and Granger causality.

+- 🌱 I’m currently learning: R language and Bayesian data analysis.

 <!--
 **helderc/helderc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.